NeuroTechSC/neurotechML/README.md

 ### **Conclusion**

-We have processed and analyzed the dataset of 22 phonemes, highlighting their various articulatory features and EMG signal differences.
-Despite the limitations in data quality and quantity, the analysis and data processing approach enable us to create a dataset suitable for machine learning applications.
+We have processed and analyzed our data of the selected 22 phonemes, gaining insight into the recording sessions and informing future decisions.
+Despite the limitations in data quality and quantity, the analysis and data processing approach enabled us to create a dataset suitable for a machine learning model.

 ## <a id="lstm-rnn-model" style="color: inherit; text-decoration: none;"><u>Machine Learning - LSTM RNN Model</u></a>